sota70/socket_framework/README.md

 # How to use this framework

 First, initialize Orchestrator.
-Second, make listeners.
-After that, register them to event.
+Second, register callback to event.
 Finally, register events to Orchestrator with an event name.
-All events have DisplayMessage property which is rendered in stdout every time a listener handles an event.
+All events have DisplayMessage property which is rendered in stdout every time a callback handles an event.
 If the event has 3 listeners and they all set some message to DisplayMessage, 3 different messages are rendered in stdout.

 ## Use this framework with Pre-built events